bcrowe/php-the-right-way/pages/The-Basics.md

 ### Which is quicker?

 There is a myth floating around that single quote strings are fractionally quicker than double quote strings.
 This is fundamentally not true.

 If you are defining a single string and not trying to concatenate values or anything complicated, then either a single or double quoted string will be entirely identical.
 Neither are quicker.

 If you are concatenating multiple strings of any type, or interpolate values into a double quoted string, then the results can vary.
-If you are working with a small number of values, concatenation is minutely fasture.
+If you are working with a small number of values, concatenation is minutely faster.
 With a lot of values, interpolating is minutely faster.

 Regardless of what you are doing with strings, none of the types will ever have any noticable impact on your application.